cupy/cupy/docs/source/tutorial/function.rst

 The second one is *upload caching*:
 Given a compiled binary code, we have to upload it to the current GPU in order to execute it.
-:func:`cuda.elementwise` function memoizes the arguments and the curent device, and if it is called with the same arguments for the same device, it reuses the previously uploaded kernel code.
+:func:`cuda.elementwise` function memoizes the arguments and the current device, and if it is called with the same arguments for the same device, it reuses the previously uploaded kernel code.

 The above MulAdd code only works for float32 arrays.
 The :class:`~cupy.elementwise.ElementwiseKernel` also supports the type-variadic kernel definition.